 Much like the Indo-European family of languages, other linguistic branches have developed in similar ways and in some instances the changes have been even more striking, as per the following illustration.
 The first writing system known to man is Sumerian, spoken in ancient Mesopotamia (present day Iraq and parts of Iran, Syria and Turkey), since the 5th millennium BC.
 The writing has survived in stone tablets (cuneiform) and linguists are able to decipher the language using the Comparative Reconstruction method, described above, as Sumerian became widespread and used alongside Akkadian, a language spoken by an adjacent people with whom the Sumerians had strong cultural ties.
 The influence of Sumerian on Akkadian is apparent in all areas, from lexical borrowing to syntactic, morphological and phonological convergence.
 It is important to note that Akkadian is the first attested Semitic language, belonging to the Afro-Asiatic family, and while it is now extinct, Akkadian is the linguistic ancestor of both Hebrew and Arabic, thus we are able to draw direct links between Akkadian to early examples of Hebrew and Arabic.

 Every word that we utter carries the ghost of our history.
-We are all progenies of the great unknown.
-Like the shrublands of Arcadia extending tall and proud above the ether, our words as as tears upon the blinding dust of earth.
 Languages may change and even die, but there is something greater that transcends this evanescence.
-It lives in the natural cyclic rhythm of all evolving things, and there is great power and possibility in that newness.
+It lives in the natural cyclic rhythm of all evolving things, and there is great power and possibility in that that.